 If you haven’t been recently, Lake Louise is absolutely worth the two-hour drive.
 The tiny village of Lake Louise greets visitors off the highway.
-Here you can grab a fresh cinnamon bun from Laggan‘s bakery, stock up on Swedish fish at the Old Tyme Candy Shoppe or sample the excellent burger at The Outpost.
+Here you can grab a fresh cinnamon bun from Laggan‘s bakery and stock up on Swedish fish at the Old Tyme Candy Shoppe.
 The road continues another four kilometres up to the actual lake.
 The glacier-fed water gets its spectacular turquoise colour from glacial sediment refracting light.
 You can rent canoes and paddle right into its blue-green centre or take one of the many hiking trails to get a birds-eye-view of the water and the Fairmont Chateau Lake Louise.
-There a multiple options for afternoon tea in Lake Louise, from the sumptuous spread at the Fairmont Chateau Lake Louise, to the rustic tea and scones at the Plain of Six Glaciers Teahouse.

 182 kilometres from the Calgary Tower | West on Hwy 1

 There are numerous hikes in and around Lake Louise.
 From the Fairmont Chateau Lake Louise you can take the challenging 7.4-kilometre round trip hike to Saddleback Pass or one of the more moderate treks to visit Lake Louise’s historic teahouses, either Lake Agnes Teahouse (6.8-kilometres-return) or the Plain of Six Glaciers Teahouse (10.6-kilometres return).
 Less ambitious amblers can take the paved Lake Louise Lakeshore path for a 4-kilometre roundtrip loop.

 Check the Parks Canada website to find a hike in Lake Louise that fits your needs.